After The Nevada Caucuses, Bernie Sanders Is The Man To Beat

 Still, Biden was confident he would recover.

-"We're alive, we're coming back, and we're going to win!"
+"We're alive, we're coming back and we're going to win!"
 Biden declared.

-But it's Biden whose coalition is looking increasingly narrow, not Sanders.
+But it's Biden whose coalition is looking increasingly narrow, not Sanders'.

 South Carolina's Democratic electorate was 61% black in 2016.
 Biden predicted he would win there and then propel into the Super Tuesday contests.